arceusplayer11/GhostV3/docs/autoGhost.md

 ### Constants

 You'll have to set some constants in ghost.zh.
 Open it in a text editor.
-Use a basic one, like Notepad; more advanced word processors sometimes modify punctuation marks, which can make scripts unusable.
+Use a simple code editor, like SciTE, or Notepad++; more advanced word processors sometimes modify punctuation marks, which can make scripts unusable.

 The constants look similar to this: